tryscer/flock/flock-music.md

 Outside the car window, a metal sign rolls by, black with green lettering, saying “WELCOME TO VIRGINIA \- THE OLD DOMINION”, followed by the face of Kim Novak, blonde and slim and black & white, telling us Buzz cigarettes are “*A Real HONEY of a Smoke\!*”

 ## Track 2: Alice Gets a Book of Matches

-*Morning to you, brothers and sisters.
+*Mamas and daddies, sisters and friends — hold that dial.
+After the weather we got a hand-clapper to lift your load...
 And what a morning this promises to be, with the Henrico County Fair Achievement Day already under way.
-This is your man Tiger Tom coming for WANT-AM Richmond and today we are LIVE from the fair, with fantastic guests already lining up telling us all about this special day of celebration. ==at four, well have== And what shows will we have at the fair today, culminating with our guests from faraway Nashville, the Seven-Tops… Anyway, here are the ==xxxx==*
+This is your man, Tiger Tom, coming for WANT-AM Richmond and today we are LIVE from the fair, with fantastic guests already lining up telling us all about this special day of celebration.
+At four, we’ll have West Virgina’s own Swan Silvertones and at four-thirty, farmer Besse Mayfield will tell us about her display at the fair.
+And what *music* shows will we have at the fair today, culminating with our guests from faraway Nashville, the Seven-Tops… Anyway, here’s Jerry Butler & the Impressions with For Your Precious Love*

-==*(ahahahahahahah)*==
+*(Yooooooor precious looahahv)*

 *Step right up!*
 	We’re walking under a giant arched marquee welcoming us to the Henrico County Fair (June 4th-12th, 13th Achievement Day) and stepping right up into the fair.
-It all hits me at once: the *step right up*s of the carnys and the *whizz* and *brrrr* of the carousel, the sizzle of the meat on grills, the crunch of popcorn under foot.
+It all hits me at once: the *step right up*s and the *come on down*s of the carneys and the *whizz* and *clank-clank-clank* and *ahhhh*s and *mommy!*s of the carousel, the sizzle of the meat on grills, the crunch of peanut shells under foot.
-	“Daddy, I want you to get me a cotton floss!”
+	“Daddy, I want you to get me a Fairy Floss!”
 	“Darnel sure looks fancy in that green coat.”
 	“What are these white kids doing here?”
 	And over on the PA:
-	“Will the child Bernard Green, Bernard green, report to the manager’s office at the entrance.
+	“Will the child Bernard Green, Bernard Green, report to the manager’s office near the entrance.
 Bernard Green, your mother is waiting for you.”
 	And, then:

 *(take out the papers and the trash!)*

 I say, “it’s all so alive!”
-	Tim says, “alright, Peggy Sue, don’t embarass us in front of the cool cats”.
+	Tim says, “alright, Peggy Sue, don’t embarrass us in front of the cool cats”.
 	Eddie says, “since when do you know cool cats?”
-	We walk through the midway, moving between island of PA sound.
-The Coasters are playing *Yakity Yak*.
-We stare at the ==food stalls== and the kids enjoying themselves on the ==rides==.
-I watch the midway, bustling with a huge throng of people: young parents with babies and old people and gangs of teenagers like us, all black.
-When we pass through them we get curious, reserved looks.
-As we pass through the crowd, people keep their distance.
-We are a bubble in the crowd.
+	We walk through the midway, moving between pockets of PA sound.
+We stare at the stalls selling Friend Chicken and funnel cakes and pulled pork sandwiches and the kids enjoying themselves on the Tilt-a-Wheel and the merry-go-rounds.
+I watch the midway, bustling with a huge throng of people, young parents with babies and old people and gangs of teenagers like us, all black.
+When we pass by them we get curious, reserved looks.
+As we walk through the crowd, people keep their distance.
+We are in a bubble in the crowd.
 	“Bet you want a ride on the merry-go-round, Peaches,” says Barry.
-	“We said we don’t call me that, Bartholimio,” I say, “and as a matter of fact, I very much like to go on the merry-go-round.”
+	“We said we don’t call me that, Bartholimio,” I say, “and as a matter of fact, I would very much like to go on the merry-go-round.”
 I give Tim a look I hope will convey forlorning, a word I learned from a book.
-	“Well, tough luck, *Alice*, we’re here to do a job and get out.”
+	“Well, tough luck, *Alice*, we’re here to do a job and go home.”
 	“Do a job,” says Cindy, “then watch an amazing show, and *then* go home.
 	“Right,” says Tim.
 	“And before that,” says Eleanore, “maybe watch the biggest pumpkin awards.
 You guys got that down here, right?”
+	“Very funny, city girl.”
 	“And no talking to strangers, I mean it,” says Barry.
-	A stranger walks by, says, “Who wants to talk to *you*?” then walks away.
+	A stranger walks by, says, “Who wanna talk to *you*?” and walks away.

-One of the first booths on the right, between a barbecue stall and a ring-toss stall, stands the white banner and hexagonal logo of Buzz Cigarettes.
-We lean on an empty booth’s stall and watch the pretty girls in the yellow dresses, giving away samples.
+Over a prominent double-width stall, between a barbecue stall and a ring-toss stall, stands the white banner and hexagonal logo of Buzz Cigarettes.
+We lean on an empty booth’s stall and watch the pretty girls in the ugly yellow dresses, giving away samples.
-	…”I enlisted them myself,” says Barry.
-“All college girls, from Bennet College back at Greensboro, all polite, fine, fully representing the Buzz Cigarettes brand…”
+	“…I enlisted them myself,” says Barry.
+“All college girls, from Bennet College back at Greensboro, all polite, fine, fully capable of representing the Buzz Cigarettes brand…”
 	“All polite, fine,” mimics Eleanore, “giving four quarts of milk a day…”
-	“Shut up, girl,” says Barry, “my father says this initiative just might make me the youngest junior executive ever in Buzz history.”
+	“Shut up, city girl,” says Barry, “my father says this initiative just might make me the youngest junior executive ever in Buzz history.”
-	The PA says: “Will the child Bernard Green please report to the manager’s office next to the entrance, Bernard Green, Bernie, your mom is worried sick.”
+	The PA says, “Will the child Bernard Green please report to the manager’s office next to the entrance, Bernard Green, Bernie, your mom is worried sick.”
-	Eddie takes out a soft pack of Buzz cigarettes from his shirt pocket.
+	Eddie takes out a soft pack of Buzz cigarettes from his overalls pocket.
 “Junior executive,” he says and lights it up, “now, there’s something to aspire to.”
-	Barry takes the cigarette away right from Eddie’s mouth.
+	Barry snatches the cigarette away right from Eddie’s mouth.
 “Why,” he says and puts it in his own mouth, “what do you aspire to?” he coughs.
 	Eddie reaches out and takes the cigarette back.
 “Me?
 I want the normal things.
-Money, fame…” he puffs on the cigarette, then offers it to Eleanore.
-“Equality between races…”
+Success, fame…” he puffs on the cigarette, then offers it to Eleanore. “…equality between races…”
 	Eleanore puffs on the cigarette with an elegant city-girl experience.
 She plays along: “equality between races… independence… working for the United Nations…” she hands the cigarette to Tim.
 Tim takes it between his thumb and forefinger, gives it a very cool drag:
 	“Independence,” he says and puffs.
-“Driving very fast… napping in the sun…”
+“Driving my bike very fast… napping in the sun… beer…”
 	Eddie looks at him.
 “I may grow to appreciate you, boy,” he says.
 Tim puffs in his face and gives the cigarette back to Barry.
 	“I’m going for independence *and* watching my very first live show,” I say.
 “Can I have the cigarette?”
 	Everybody except Eddie gives out a collective “no\!”
 	“Independence,” says Cindy.
-She’s looking at her brother.
+She’s looking at her brother’s back.
 “That sounds pretty good”.
 	Barry says to Eddie, “are these my cigarettes?”
 	Eleanore says, “Anyone else worried about Bernard Green?”

 “Excuse me, sir, may I interest you in a *honey* of a smoke?”
 	The cigarette girl is young, lithe, wearing a yellow-and-white uniform proudly featuring the yellow hexagons of the Buzz Cigarettes brand.
-Her hat is a particularly ugly, yellow pillbox, with the Buzz logo sewn on it like a military insignia.
-White straps around her neck hold a yellow plastic tray displaying the many fine products offered by the Buzz Cigarettes Co., and she’s holding on to it with two hands covered in white gloves, like a cartoon bee.
-Suddenly, it’s like stepping into Cindy’s and Barry’s house.
+Her hat is a particularly ugly, yellow pillbox, with the Buzz logo sewn on it, like a military insignia.
+White straps around her neck hold a yellow plastic tray displaying the many products offered by the Buzz Cigarettes Co.
+She’s holding on to it with two hands covered in white gloves that look like a cartoon bee.
+It feels a lot like stepping into Cindy’s and Barry’s house.
-	Barry’s chest is pumped; with two fingers he’s smoothing an invisible mustache.
+	Barry stands erect and proud.
+With thumb and forefinger he’s smoothing an invisible mustache.
-	“As you can see,” says the cigarette girl, “we have today the best tobacco products money can buy: fine Domestic Virginia cigarettes, and for the man who knows his smoke we also offer Turkish Blend cigarettes, and an assortment of snuffs and chewin’ tobaccis.
+	“As you can see,” says the cigarette girl, “we have for you today the best tobacco products money can buy: fine Domestic Virginia cigarettes, and for the man who knows his smoke, we also offer Turkish Blend cigarettes, and an assortment of snuffs and chewin’ tobaccis.
 Would you care for a free sample?”
 	”Chewing tobaccos,” says Barry, very sternly.
 “Not chewin’ tobbacis.
 When you represent the Buzz brand, it is important that you keep to decorum.”
 	”Are you tellin’ me how to sell?” asks the cigarette girl, cocking her head at him, more curious than angry.
 	“Well,” says Barry, “I *am* your boss.”
 	“Oh,” says the cigarette girl.
 “Then you must be Mr. B. MacAllister.”
 She turns to us and gives me a very inappropriate wink and adds, “...junior.”
 	“I am,” says Barry, and starts arranging items on her tray.
 She puffs her bosom, letting him.
 “Then you should know,” she says, “that so far I’ve given out *forty-two* samples and had to restock *three times*.
 And it’s only an hour and a half past noon.
 So there.”
 	“This may be the case,” says Barry, still arranging the products on her tray, “but when you represent… hello.
 What’s this?”
 	He lifts a loose cigarette from the tray.
 It has a hand-rolled kind of look and the sun going through the thin paper wrapper makes the content look more green than brown.
 The cigarette girl’s expression changes.
 I find it hard to decode whether she’s stone-faced or just terrified.
 	“This is completely unacceptable\!” says Barry.
 “Completely\!
 Why, look at this–” we all look at the uplifted cigarette, like a sword – “as you can plainly see, this cigarette does not showcase the hexagon design nor the name ‘Buzz Cigarettes\!’”